‘Enemy’ or ‘effective’: Conservatives split on Biden’s pick of Vanita Gupta for a top job at DOJ

-President Biden’s nomination of civil rights lawyer Vanita Gupta for the No. 3 position at the Justice Department split conservatives, with right-leaning groups spending millions to both torpedo and boost her confirmation.
+President Biden’s nomination of civil rights lawyer Vanita Gupta for the No. 3 position at the Justice Department has split conservatives, with right-leaning groups spending millions to both torpedo and boost her confirmation.

 Critics blast her for Twitter posts and comments as a CNN and MSNBC guest, including accusing Republicans of “racism” and backing progressive policing policies, though these do not make her the most extreme far-left nominee from Mr. Biden.